Godowsky Sheet Music and Biography

-Life & Works
+Life and Works

 Despite the popularity of his paraphrasing Godowsky also composed his own material.
-In 1927 he composed ‘Passacaglia’ which includes forty four variations, cadenza and fugue on the opening theme of Schubert’s ‘Unfinished Symphony’.
+In 1927 he composed ‘Passacaglia’ which includes forty-four variations, cadenza, and fugue on the opening theme of Schubert’s ‘Unfinished Symphony’.
 Vladimir Horowitz who is regarded as one of the best pianists of all time claimed amongst others that Passacaglia was unplayable.
 Another of Godowsky’s original compositions was written between 1930-31 which was a collection of pieces for the left hand.

-The Wall Street Crash caused him financial problems which was accentuated when he had a stroke in 1930 leaving him partially paralysed and unable to earn a living.
+The Wall Street Crash caused him financial problems which accentuated when he had a stroke in 1930 leaving him partially paralysed and unable to earn a living.

-Did you Know?
+Did You Know?